LMendieta7/scada-lts-setup-debian/README.md

 - **Regular User Setup**: Adds the specified regular user to the sudo group for proper permissions.
 - **SCADA Directory Creation**: Creates a dedicated directory for SCADA-LTS at `/usr/local/scada`.
 - **Handles `deb cdrom` Issue**: Automatically comments out the `deb cdrom` line in `/etc/apt/sources.list` to prevent installation errors.
+- **MySQL and Tomcat Input:** After running the script, you will be prompted to enter MySQL and Tomcat configuration details.
+You can **press the Enter key** to accept the default values provided in the official SCADA-LTS tutorial.
+-**Service Confirmation**: After installation, the script will confirm when MySQL and Tomcat services are running correctly and provide a link to access SCADA-LTS via a browser.

 ## Prerequisites

 - **Debian 12** (or similar Debian-based distributions).